eodole/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Projects from CS:5430 Machine Learning
+Projects from CS:5430 Machine Learning.
 Each project is in its own folder and contains the pdf of the homework the project comes from.